Low testosterone (hypogonadism)

-If you think you have symptoms attributable to low testosterone levels, we recommend that you see a specialist.
+If you think you have symptoms attributable to low testosterone levels, we recommend seeing a specialist.

-Our team is highly specialized in the diagnosis and treatment of hypogonadism and in the treatment of related problems, such as erectile dysfunction or infertility.
-During the first visit, a detailed medical history will be collected to arrive at a correct diagnosis and choose the best treatment to restore adequate testosterone levels.
+Our team is highly specialised in diagnosing and treating hypogonadism and treating related problems, such as erectile dysfunction or infertility.
+A detailed medical history will be collected during the first visit to arrive at a correct diagnosis and choose the best treatment to restore adequate testosterone levels.

 What are the symptoms of low testosterone